muh2k/site-76-v4/README.md

 ## Requirements
 - Discord.js v13 (`npm install discord.js@latest`)
-- `applications.commands` scope enabled for your bot in Developer Portal (For Slash Cmds).
 - NodeJS v17.7 or higher
 - Basic knowledge of JS or Discord.JS